Body Dysmorphic Disorder: Signs and Treatment

 Seeking Help For Body Dysmorphic Disorder

-Online therapy offers an alternative way for individuals with BDD to receive professional help and support.
-Since online therapy sessions can be completed from anywhere with a strong internet connection, individuals can meet with their therapist from home or wherever they feel comfortable.
-Furthermore, online therapy offers numerous ways for individuals to connect with their counselors, including in-app messaging.
+Online therapy can offer an alternative way for individuals with BDD to receive professional help and support.
+Since online therapy sessions through a platform like BetterHelp can be attended from home or anywhere with a strong internet connection, individuals can meet with their therapist from wherever they feel comfortable.
+Medically reviewed research suggests that CBT can be “safely and effectively delivered” via internet for the treatment of BDD.

 Frequently Asked Questions (FAQs)